Good Life (Inner City song): Impact and legacy

-American DJ, record producer, remixer and songwriter Armand van Helden picked "Good Life" as one of his "classic cuts" in 1995, adding, "One of my first vocal house records, before that I was into the Todd Terry, Royal House stuff.
-When Inner City came out with "Good Life" it struck me – it's a happy song but very powerful.
+Alex Henderson from AllMusic complimented the song as a "house gem".
+Another AllMusic editor, John Bush, praised it as a "uplifting" gem from the "uncommonly moody Detroit club scene of the '80s."
+American DJ, record producer, remixer and songwriter Armand van Helden named "Good Life" one of his "classic cuts" in 1995, adding, "One of my first vocal house records, before that I was into the Todd Terry, Royal House stuff.
+When Inner City came out with 'Good Life' it struck me – it's a happy song but very powerful.
 It moves the dancefloor but it's sassy, it wasn't weak.
 It had house and techno elements years ahead of its time."

-Mixmag ranked the song number 20 in its "100 Greatest Dance Singles Of All Time" list in 1996, adding, "As the Summer of Love drew to a close, a tune emerged which distilled the spirit of club hedonism, pressed it onto vinyl and slapped it on the decks of every discerning DJ.
-"Let me take you to a place I know you wanna go," cooed Paris Grey over a chunky effortlessly uplifting backdrop, "it's the good life".
+Mixmag ranked the song number 20 in its "100 Greatest Dance Singles of All Time" list in 1996, adding, "As the Summer of Love drew to a close, a tune emerged which distilled the spirit of club hedonism, pressed it onto vinyl and slapped it on the decks of every discerning DJ.
+"Let me take you to a place I know you wanna go", cooed Paris Grey over a chunky effortlessly uplifting backdrop, "it's the good life".
 And thousands of kids turned on to this bizarre new way of spending your Saturday night knew exactly what she meant.
 Remove it from its cultural context, play it eight years after it first came out and you're still left with a beautiful, remarkable house record."